Wilbur Smith: Later career: Move to HarperCollins and using co-writers

-In December 2012, it was announced that Smith was leaving his English-language publisher of 45 years, Pan Macmillan, to move to HarperCollins.
-As part of his new six book deal, Smith wrote select novels with co-writers, in addition to writing books on his own.
-In a press release Smith was quoted as saying: "For the past few years my fans have made it very clear that they would like to read my novels and revisit my family of characters faster than I can write them.
+In December 2012, Smith left Pan Macmillan, moving to HarperCollins.
+As part of his new six book deal, Smith wrote select novels with co-writers (listed below), in addition to writing books on his own.
+In a press release Smith said: "For the past few years my fans have made it very clear that they would like to read my novels and revisit my family of characters faster than I can write them.
 For them, I am willing to make a change to my working methods so the stories in my head can reach the page more frequently."

 The first of the co-written novels was Golden Lion (2015), a Courtney novel.
 Predator (2016) was contemporary.
 Pharaoh (2016) brought him back to Ancient Egypt.
 In 2021 Picadilly Press published two books for young readers by Wilbur Smith, co-written with Chris Wakling – Cloudburst and Thunderbolt.